 Check out The Judy Room’s Filmography Pages on The Pirate here.

-April 14, 1949: Here’s an article about the fashions that the stars were planning on wearing at the upcoming Easter parade in Hollywood.
-It’s unclear if Judy actually attended or not.
+April 14, 1949: Here’s an article about the fashions the stars planned to wear at the upcoming Easter parade in Hollywood.
+It’s unclear if Judy attended or not.
 The article notes that Judy was to wear “a black and red print dress of silk shantung.
 Softly draped in the back, the dress has a row of tiny umbrella buttons down the front.
 The short basque jacket is red wool and lined in the same print as the dress.
 She will wear a shiny black straw hat that tilts to the right.
 The tilted brim reveals the same silk print as the dress.
 Her bag and pumps are black calf, and she will wear short black gloves.”

 On this day at MGM, Judy had more filming on Annie Get Your Gun, specifically on the “U.S. Travel and European Montage Cuts” sets.
 She also had a rehearsal of a scene on the “Interior Ferry” set.